Updated March 20, 2023

 - Among Unix-based open-source operating systems, Linux is the most popular one.
 Because of this reason, Linux has more hardware support than BSD.
 In the case of FreeBSD, the development team has many tools that allow them to create their own tools for their systems.
 On the other hand, the GNU suite provides tools for Linux systems that are not customizable.

 - The number of applications in BSD is likely to be very less.
 Developers have built Linux compatibility packages for BSD, which allows the use of Linux applications on the BSD platform.
 On the other hand, Linux does not have this issue with applications because many public Linux platforms are available.

 - There numerous distributions available for Linux platform users.
 Some of the famous Linux distributions include Red Hat, Debian, Slackware, Gentoo, Puppy Linux, Solus, etc. Major BSD operating systems are OpenBSD, FreeBSD, and NetBSD. macOS, the operating system of Apple PCs, is a closed source operating system of the BSD platform.

 Linux vs BSD Comparison Table

-This has a been a guide to the top differences between Linux vs BSD.
-Here we also discuss the Linux vs BSD key differences with infographics, and comparison table.
-You may also have a look at the following BSD vs Linux articles to learn more –
+This is a guide to Linux vs BSD.
+Here we discuss major key differences between Linux vs BSD along with infographics and respective comparison table.
+You can also go through our other suggested articles to learn more –